temianibaba/tech258_cloud/deploying/deploy_app_readme.md

 pm2 start app.js # (name process)
 echo done!
 ```
+PM2 is much more advanced and it has the PM2-Web interface to manage it.<br>

+PM2 does but Forever doesn't:<br>

+- Graceful/rolling restarts
+- OS startup script support
+- Remote deploy
+- Multiple deploys/revert
+- Cluster mode
+- Metrics
 ### Errors
 Sometime nginx doesn't work after changing config.
 If you need to reinstall nginx use:
 ```bash